The Killer Inside Me: Plot summary

 A drifter whom Lou injured earlier attempts to blackmail him, revealing that he eavesdropped on a suspicious conversation Lou was involved in.
-Lou, seeing a way to tie up multiple loose ends, agrees to pay his blackmailer; he also agrees to elope with Amy, who he is planning to murder.
+Lou, seeing a way to tie up multiple loose ends, agrees to pay his blackmailer; he also agrees to elope with Amy, who he is planning to kill.
 On the night the drifter returns, Lou beats Amy to death, intending to frame the blackmailer for her murder.
-Plummer kills the drifter after Lou chases him through town, and Lou is sedated and put in a hospital.
-Lou is visited by Plummer and Hendricks in the hospital, and senses that they both suspect him of killing Amy, Joyce, and Johnnie.
+Plummer kills the drifter after Lou chases him through town, and Lou is sedated and taken home.

+Lou is visited by Plummer and Hendricks at his home, and senses that they both suspect him in the murders.
 Plummer also reveals that Maples killed himself, convinced of Lou's guilt.
 They show him a letter that Amy had written and intended to give him during their elopement, one which subtly urges him to confess.
 Lou denies that the letter is incriminating, but Plummer and Hendricks force him into a jail cell, where they try unsuccessfully to provoke a confession with audio of Johnnie's voice and pictures of Amy.

-Eventually, Lou's attorney arrives and releases him, though he admits that he cannot get Lou out of town.
-Lou ruminates on his past, concluding that his hatred and violence, especially towards women, stemmed from a childhood incident involving his old housekeeper molesting him in order to get back at his father, with whom she was unhappily involved in a sadomasochistic relationship; Lou realizes that his female victims were substitutes for her.
-Accepting his fate, Lou covers the house in alcohol and candles, intending to kill himself by setting the building on fire.
+Eventually, Lou's attorney arrives and secures his release, though he admits that he cannot help Lou leave town.
+Lou ruminates on his past, concluding that his hatred and violence, especially towards women, stemmed from a childhood incident involving his old housekeeper molesting him in order to get back at his father, with whom she was unhappily involved; Lou realizes that his female victims were substitutes for her.
+Accepting his fate, he covers his house in alcohol and candles, intending to kill himself by setting the building on fire.
 Eventually, Plummer and Hendricks arrive with a team of police, as well as Joyce, who is revealed to be alive, albeit badly injured.
 Joyce assures Lou that she did not sell him out, and he affirms his affection for her before stabbing her to death.
 The police fire on Lou, killing him, but destroying the house in the process.